Lugo shines in season debut, Mets beat Braves 2-1

+ATLANTA (AP) -- Seth Lugo senses that the New York Mets shouldn't be written off just yet.

+''I think taking three out of four on the road is huge,'' he said. ''It'll give us some momentum going home playing a couple of good teams.''

-ATLANTA (AP) -- Seth Lugo became the latest member of the Mets to make a successful return, pitching seven impressive innings in his season debut to lead New York over the Atlanta Braves 2-1 Sunday.
+Lugo became the latest member of the Mets to make a successful return, pitching seven impressive innings in his season debut to lead New York over the Atlanta Braves 2-1 Sunday.

 Lugo (1-0) came back from right elbow inflammation that sidelined him all season, helping Mets starters post a 0.83 ERA over the last five games.
 He gave up one run and six hits, striking out seven and walking two.
 Lugo also doubled off Jaime Garcia (2-5) and scored in the third for a 2-1 lead.